 Sue Ryder provides care for people facing a frightening, life-changing diagnosis.
-It’s not just expert medical care we provide.
-It’s the emotional support and practical things we take care of too.
-We do whatever we can to be a safety net for our patients and their loved ones at the most difficult time of their lives.
+It’s more than expert medical care, we also offer emotional support and practical help.
+We do whatever we can to be a safety net for our patients, and their loved ones, at the most difficult time of their lives.

 Coordination and advice line

-Our telephone line provides specialist advice, support and care co-ordination to patients, their families and carers, and healthcare professionals.
-The telephone line is supported by a team of specialist Sue Ryder nurses and consultants who work with GPs, community nursing teams, and other palliative care providers to ensure our patients receive the best possible care.
+You can call our telephone line for specialist advice, support and care co-ordination.
+We speak to patients, families and carers, and healthcare professionals.
+You’ll receive expert care and advice from a team of specialist Sue Ryder Nurses and consultants who work with GPs, community nursing teams, and other palliative care providers.

 Hospice at Home

-The Hospice at Home service is currently available Monday to Friday between 9am and 5pm.
+The Hospice at Home service is available Monday to Friday between 9am-8pm.

-As we progress through the coming months, the Hospice at Home service will provide support 24 hours a day, seven days a week.
+As we progress through the coming months, our ambition is for the Hospice at Home service to provide support 24 hours a day, 7 days a week.

-Inpatient beds offer a specialist approach to complex symptom control and end of life care, with expert medical and nursing input.
-Sue Ryder staff are highly skilled in dealing with the physical and emotional effects of life-limiting conditions.
-By relieving symptoms such as pain, breathlessness and nausea, our teams make people as comfortable as possible.
+Sometimes inpatient care is the best solution when you have complex symptoms to control, and when you need end of life care with expert medical and nursing input.
+At Nettlebed Hospice the Sue Ryder Nurses and staff are highly skilled in dealing with the physical and emotional effects of life-limiting conditions.
+By relieving symptoms such as pain, breathlessness and nausea, our teams make our inpatients as comfortable as possible.

-Our day services can support people to be cared for at home for as long as possible, providing practical care such as symptom assessment, medication review and management, as well as emotional support by preventing isolation and providing carer respite.
-How often someone comes in depends entirely on their circumstances and needs.
+Our Day Services support people to be cared for at home for as long as possible, and give you access to necessary services and expert care as you need it.
+We provide practical care such as symptom assessment, medication review and management, and emotional support.

-Our therapy teams support and care for patients in a palliative care setting as well as in the community to maintain or build strength, relearn skills or find new ways of doing things depending on their own goals and interests so they can live their lives as fully as possible.
+Our therapy teams support you to build or maintain strength, relearn skills or find new ways of doing things depending on your personal goals and interests.
+We help you to live your life as fully as possible.

-Complementary therapies are used alongside other clinical treatments.
-They contribute to the holistic approach of specialist palliative care supporting wellness of body, mind and spirit.
+We use complementary therapies alongside other clinical treatments, in our holistic approach to specialist palliative care.
+Together they all support wellness of body, mind and spirit.

 Complementary therapies can help improve feelings of wellbeing.
-This includes relaxation, sleep, energy levels and reducing stress and anxiety.
-Therapies are gentle and tailored to individual needs.
+Benefits include relaxation, improved sleep, better energy levels, and reduced stress and anxiety.
+Therapies are gentle and tailored to your individual needs.

-Our therapists have a recognised qualification in their own specialty and work closely with the medical team to support patient care.
+Our therapists all are fully qualified in their own specialities.
+They work closely with the medical team on your care.

 Family and bereavement support

-We provide a support service for any of our patients or their family members who need someone to talk to, helping them deal with situations or feelings that can be hard to cope with alone.
+We provide a support service for our patients and family members who need someone to talk to, helping with situations or feelings that can be hard to cope with alone.

-We can see people on a one-on-one basis or with other family members to work through feelings and situations they are currently experiencing or any worries they have about the future, loss or grief.
+We see people on a one-on-one basis, or with other family members, to work through feelings and situations.
+There’s also the opportunity to discuss worries about the future, loss, or grief.

-We also have our Online Community - a place to share experiences, get things off your chest, ask questions and chat to people who understand.
+Sue Ryder also offers an Online Community - a place to share experiences, get things off your chest, ask questions, and chat to people who understand.

-Our social worker can make sure loved ones and carers receive emotional, practical and financial support, and put them in touch with other services that can help too.
-Our social worker has extensive experience in the area of human rights and mental capacity issues.
+Our social worker is here to make sure your loved ones and carers receive emotional, practical and financial support, and put them in touch with other services that can help too.

-Our social work offers practical support by way of advice and information to the whole family about patient and carers needs and benefits, focussing on the protection of rights and advocacy on your behalf.
-You can discuss the care you are receiving at home and we can provide a link with social services if your support needs increasing.
+You can discuss the care you are receiving at home and we can provide a link with social services if you need to adjust your support.
 We can also help with your discharge back home or into residential or nursing care if required.

-It is not at all unusual to be confronted with thoughts and feelings of uncertainty when we or someone we love face serious illness.
+It is not at all unusual to experience thoughts and feelings of uncertainty when faced with serious illness.

 Spiritual support can be a huge comfort.
-Regardless of faith or belief, we are here for people, families and carers to bring peace of mind.
-We can also help with any religious needs people have, or if we can't help, we'll connect them with people who can.
+Regardless of faith or belief, we are here to bring you peace of mind, for you and your family and carers.
+We can also help with any religious needs you have.
+If we can't help, we'll connect you with people who can.
 In every case, our team is available to listen and to support.

 Interested in education and training?